 Our Year 7 students come from a wide range of primary schools across Stockport and beyond and this can make the transition to secondary school especially daunting.
 We therefore have a comprehensive transition programme which generally begins during Year 5 of primary school and includes several visits to Castle Hill for parents and students before admission.
 Our Year 7 form teachers also visit the students in their primary schools.
 To facilitate a smooth transition we follow a primary model in Year 7, with form teachers taking the majority of lessons.

-From Year 8 onwards students usually follow a mainstream secondary model, with lessons being taught by of subject specialists.
+From Year 8 onwards students usually follow a mainstream secondary model, with lessons being taught by subject specialists.

 In addition to receiving high quality teaching and support from our staff, students are also supported by the regular involvement of a wide range of external agencies including the Education Psychology Service, Services for the Sensory Impaired and the Local Health Trust (speech and language therapy, school nurse, occupational therapy and physiotherapy) and Services for Young People.